open-o11y/docs/exporter/cpp-prometheus/README.md

 ## Repository Structure
 **Interface**
-- Metric Exporter interface is defined in `sdk/include/opentelemetry/sdk/metrics`.
+- `MetricExporter` interface is defined in `sdk/include/opentelemetry/sdk/metrics`.
-- Metric Record that is exported is defined in `sdk/include/opentelemetry/sdk/metrics`.
+- Metric `Record` that is exported is defined in `sdk/include/opentelemetry/sdk/metrics`.

 **Prometheus Exporter Implementation**
 - All header files are located in the folder `exporters/prometheus/include/opentelemetry/exporters/prometheus`.